TheMrAnderson/InventoryListener/README.md

 ## Variables

-`DATAFOLDER`: Folder where the data is stored, including the app config as well as the inventory files `LOGTOPIC`: MQTT topic to send the event logs `INVENTORYCONSUMETOPIC`: MQTT topic to send an inventory consume events `MQTTSERVERADDRESS`: MQTT broker address eg. mqtt://19.168.0.1
+`DATAFOLDER`: Folder where the data is stored, including the app config as well as the inventory files<br/>
+`LOGTOPIC`: MQTT topic to send the event logs<br/>
+`INVENTORYCONSUMETOPIC`: MQTT topic to send an inventory consume events<br/>
+`MQTTSERVERADDRESS`: MQTT broker address eg. mqtt://19.168.0.1<br/>